Stable image reconstruction using total variation minimization: Introduction

-Grayscale digital images do not fill the entire space of $N \times N$ blocks of pixel values, consisting primarily of slowly-varying pixel intensities except along edges.
+Grayscale digital images have lower-dimensional structure than their ambient number of pixels suggests, consisting primarily of slowly-varying pixel intensities except around edges in the underlying image.
 In other words, digital images are compressible with respect to their discrete gradient.
 Concretely, we denote an $N\times N$ block of pixels by $\mtx{X} \in \C^{N \times N}$, and we write $X_{j,k}$ to denote any particular pixel.
 The discrete directional derivatives of $\mtx{X} \in \C^{N \times N}$ are defined pixel-wise as